Tobah

 The land is generally arid, but still teems with lush green fields.
 The climate is mostly warm, however the temperature drops dramatically in the winter.
 The major crop in the area is wheat, but a few vegetables are cultivated as well.
 Most of the population of Tobah is employed in agriculture, but there is also a commercial sector as well as those working for the armed forces or the revenue department of Pakistan.

 Location

 Tobah is a village located in Tehsil Pind Dadan Khan, District Jhelum.
-It lies on Lillah - Pind Dadan Khan Road and is bounded by Saroba, Mathianay Dere, Athar and Karooli as the neighbouring villages.
+It lies on Lillah - Pind Dadan Khan Road and is bounded by Saroba,zobynar fire Dere, Athar and Karooli as the neighbouring villages.
 The famous river Jhelum flows in the South from East to West.

 Income

 Agriculture is the main source of income.